The Last of Us season 2: Broadcast and home media

 In December 2023, HBO announced that the second season was set to premiere on its television network and streaming service Max in 2025.
 Casey Bloys, the chairman and chief executive officer of HBO and Max, said it would air during the eligibility window for the following Emmy Awards.
 Druckmann announced the season's April premiere window as part of Sony's Consumer Electronics Show (CES) presentation on January 6, 2025; the following month, HBO announced the premiere date of April 13.
 American Sign Language (ASL) versions of each episodes, performed by Daniel Durant and directed by Leila Hanaumi, were released on Max simultaneously.

-The first episode received its red carpet world premiere at the TCL Chinese Theatre in Los Angeles on March 24, followed by a red carpet and theater screening at the State Theatre in Sydney on April 2, Grand Rex in Paris on April 5, and Vue West End in Leicester Square, London, on April 10.
+The first episode received its red carpet world premiere at the TCL Chinese Theatre in Los Angeles on March 24—which The Hollywood Reporters Kirsten Chuba called one of the year's best—followed by a red carpet and theater screening at the State Theatre in Sydney on April 2, Grand Rex in Paris on April 5, and Vue West End in Leicester Square, London, on April 10.
 An influencer pre-screening took place at the Domino Sugar Refinery in Brooklyn.
 Max partnered with Complex to host an advanced screening of the third episode at NYA Studios in Los Angeles on April 24.
-Behind-the-scenes videos, titled Making of The Last of Us, were released on Max and YouTube following each episode; executive producer Badger Denehy compared the videos to a movie theater parking lot, wherein audiences gather with friends to "dive into all the biggest moments".
+Behind-the-scenes videos, titled ', were released on Max and YouTube following each episode; executive producer Badger Denehy compared the videos to a movie theater parking lot, wherein audiences gather with friends to "dive into all the biggest moments".

 The season was released for digital purchase in May alongside the ASL versions, including as a bundle with the first season, and was released by Warner Bros.
 Discovery Home Entertainment on DVD, Blu-ray, and Ultra HD Blu-ray (including a SteelBook version) in the United Kingdom on September 15, 2025, and in the United States on September 23.
 The release contains behind-the-scenes featurettes including set tours, a Q&A with Pascal and Ramsey, and the Making of The Last of Us series.
+On the Official Charts Company's Video Chart in the United Kingdom, the home media release ranked 61st in 2025.